Bornean bristlehead: Description

+The Bornean bristlehead is a medium-sized bird, c.
+25 cm in length.
+It is mostly black, with bright red thighs, head, throat and neck, and grey ear-coverts.
+The featherless crown is deep yellow and covered in short, 3–4 mm long, bristle-like skin projections, giving it a bald appearance from afar.
+This gives the species its common name "bristlehead", genus name Pityriasis (from Greek, "having dandruff") and specific name gymnocephala (from Greek, "bald-headed").
+Red flank patches are present in all females and some males, but can be covered by the wings when perched.
+There is a white wing-patch at the base of the primaries, visible in flight.
+It has a massive heavy black hooked bill and a short tail, giving it a chunky appearance.

+Juveniles have entirely or mostly black thighs, a more orange-red head and neck, orange-red ear-coverts, some red mottling to the underparts, a few red feathers on the crown and undeveloped bristles.

 It is a noisy species making a variety of unmusical calls, including distinctive high-pitched nasal whining notes interspersed with harsher notes, chattering noises, whistles, honks and chortles.

 Distribution and habitat

-The bristlehead is endemic to the island of Borneo, throughout the lowlands of which it has been recorded up to 1200 m asl, though its distribution is sparse, patchy and unpredictable.
-It may be found in both primary and secondary lowland forests, including peat swamp forests, mixed dipterocarp forests and mangroves.
+The bristlehead is endemic to the island of Borneo where it is widespread, but generally sparse and patchy in occurrence, although it can be locally common.
+It mainly lives in lowlands, but also occurs in hilly areas up to 1200 m above mean sea level.
+It can be found in the canopy of both primary and secondary forests, including peat swamp forests, mixed dipterocarp forests and mangrove forests.

 Behaviour

-The bristlehead is a sociable species which often moves steadily in small garrulous flocks of 6–10 birds in the mid and upper canopy of the forest, sometimes accompanied by other large forest birds such as malkohas, babblers, drongos, trogons, woodpeckers and hornbills in mixed-species feeding flocks.
+The Bornean bristlehead is a sociable species which often moves steadily in small garrulous flocks of up to 10 birds in the mid and upper canopy of the forest, sometimes accompanied by other large or medium-sized forest birds such as malkohas, babblers, drongos, trogons, woodpeckers and hornbills in mixed-species feeding flocks.
 Its movements in the canopy are slow and heavy and it flies with a fast, shallow wing-beat.

 Feeding

-Bornean bristleheads are primary consumers.
-They feed on small plants, fruits and vegetable.
+Bornean bristleheads feed primarily on animal prey, mainly large insects and other arthropods, but also small vertebrates like lizards and frogs.
+Prey is gleaned from foliage, twigs, branches and trunks at canopy to mid-levels of the forest.
+It occasionally take fruits.